 Sales and marketing.
 We’ll cover this in more detail below, but it’s a good idea to think through your marketing plans and how you’re going to create some buzz around your clothes and designs.

 Insurance.
-You might just be planning to sell items online, straight from your sewing machine, but if you’re investing time and funds, it’s worth protecting your small business from the outset, ideally with a tailored business insurance policy which includes things like online retailer insurance and product liability insurance, too.
+You might just be planning to sell items online, straight from your sewing machine, but if you’re investing time and funds, it’s worth protecting your small business from the outset, ideally with a tailored business insurance or clothing/fashion shop insurance policy which can include things like online retailer insurance and product liability insurance, too.

 Funding.
 You’ll need some idea of what money you already have, to get your business up and running, and where you can look for additional support.
-From Start Up Loans from the government to crowdfunding, our small business finance guide is a great place to start.
+From government-backed Start Up Loans to crowdfunding, our small business finance guide is a great place to start.

 4. Create your designs